 Save to Pins A hearty, flavorful soup featuring tender beans, savory ham, and a hint of smoky paprika—perfect for chilly days and making the most of a leftover ham bone.

-Save to Pins This American classic transforms simple pantry staples like dried navy beans and aromatics into a bowl of pure comfort.
+This American classic transforms simple pantry staples like dried navy beans and aromatics into a bowl of pure comfort.
 The long simmer time allows the ham bone to release its savory essence, creating a deep broth that warms from the inside out.

 Ingredients